Haute Route Chamonix Zermatt Ski Tour – 7 days

 A must-do ski tour

-Only a few other ski tours will offer the same number of great days, where each day takes you through challenging high alpine terrain with beautiful mountain scenery and great skiing.
+Only a few other ski tours offer the same number of great days.
+Each day takes you through challenging high alpine terrain with beautiful mountain scenery and great skiing.
 This is a truly exceptional ski tour.
 We recommend this tour to any enthusiastic ski tourer with enough previous touring experience and a good off-piste skiing level.

 This course can run with the specified prices when a minimum of 4 participants are joining.